JThakrar/korona/README.md

 cd korona
 git build
 ```
-The above steps should create a jar `korona-0.1.0.jar` under the build directory.
+The above steps will create a jar `korona-0.1.0.jar` under the build directory.

 Copy this jar in the lib directory for the Kafka broker, producer or client.